tektoncd/community/teps/0059-skipping-strategies.md

 Changing the scope of `WhenExpressions` to guard the `Task` only is backwards-incompatible, so to make the transition smooth:
-- we'll provide a feature flag, `set-when-expressions-scope-to-task`, which:
+- we'll provide a feature flag, `scope-when-expressions-to-task`, which:
-  - will default to `set-when-expressions-scope-to-task` : `false` to guard a `Task` and its dependent `Tasks`
+  - will default to `scope-when-expressions-to-task` : "false" to guard a `Task` and its dependent `Tasks`
-  - can be set to `set-when-expressions-scope-to-task` : `true` to guard a `Task` only
+  - can be set to `scope-when-expressions-to-task` : "true" to guard a `Task` only
-- after 9 months, we'll flip the feature flag and default to `set-when-expressions-scope-to-task` : `true`
+- after 9 months, per the [Tekton API compatibility policy](https://github.com/tektoncd/pipeline/blob/main/api_compatibility_policy.md#alpha-beta-and-ga), we'll flip the feature flag and default to `scope-when-expressions-to-task` : `true` [February 2022]
-- after 9 more months, we'll remove the feature flag and `WhenExpressions` will be scoped to guard a `Task` only going forward
+- in the next release, we'll remove the feature flag and `WhenExpressions` will be scoped to guard a `Task` only going forward [March 2022]
+- when we do [v1 release](https://github.com/tektoncd/pipeline/issues/3548) (projected for early 2022), we will have
+`when` expressions guarding a `Task` only both in _beta_ and _v1_

 We will over-communicate during the migration in Slack, email and working group meetings.